FAQs

 You should brush at least twice a day, once in the morning and once before going to bed.
 You should floss at least once a day as well.

-What Is the Proper Way to Brush My Teeth?
+What is the Proper Way to Brush My Teeth?

 The following guidelines are important for brushing correctly: